Getting tested for STI's is critical to stopping their spread, we make it easy at the Student Health Center.

 What if my partner and I have an incurable STI?

 STIs such as HIV and herpes can be treated but not cured.
 Your doctor can prescribe medicine to help treat your symptoms.
-Be sure to tell your doctor if you have an STI prior to engaging in sexual activity.
+Be sure to tell your partner if you have an STI prior to engaging in sexual activity.
 Being open and honest with your partner is the best way to make informed decisions about your health.
+People with HIV and other viral STIs who get treatment can live long, healthy lives, and protect others.

 Visit the Centers for Disease Control and Prevention webpage for more info about incurable STIs.